coraimaaz/coraimaaz.github.io/terms.md

 GLPI stands for Gestionaire Libre de Parc Informatique.
 GLPI is an open-source ITSM tool that offers asset management ticketing, and service management functionalities.

+## SAML

+SAML stands for Security Assertion Markup Language.
+SAML is a way to get different computers to align with each other to know who you are.